 - How much you can afford to borrow

-- Explaining different financial products and mortgages, as well as their associated features such as: re-draws vs offsets, Lenders mortgage insurance, interest rates, fees and charges and
+- Explaining different financial products and mortgages, as well as their associated features such as: re-draws vs offsets, Lender’s mortgage insurance3, interest rates, fees and charges

 - What your repayments will be